Azraelbazrael/monster_puzzlers/DOCUMENTATION.md

 ```

 As a preloaded scene, the Room is somewhat self explanatory.
 When `make_room` is called, it make the 2D collision shape as a rectangle.
 The following size and positions is determined by assigned values.
 Extents is used in place of the size outright to make the rooms more manageable and small.
+<br> Each room is instantiated in the main scene as the child of the `RoomContainer`

 ### Level Manager